CBM Calculator for Air Courier Parcel Shipments

 DIM Weight (also known as Dimensional Weight, or Volumetric Weight) is a key number used to calculate the chargeable weight for different modes of transport - via, Sea, Air, Courier/Parcel, Road or Rail transport.
 It calculates the amount of space that a shipment will take up when it is transported and compares it to the actual gross weight of a shipment.

-Carriers, freight forwarders and courier companies will calculate the Dimensional Weight by multiplying the length x width x height of a package, and then divide it by a standard divisor (called the DIM Factor, which is 6000 for airfreight).
+Carriers, freight forwarders and courier companies will calculate the Dimensional Weight by multiplying the length x width x height of a package, and then divide it by a standard divisor (called the DIM Factor, which is 5000 for parcel/courier).

 This ensures that even if packages are very large and lightweight, or very small and heavy, that they are charged accordingly by the carrier.
-For airfreight the DIM factor is 6000.
+For parcel/courier the DIM factor is 5000.
 It’s important to note that the DIM factor varies per mode of transport.

 How to Calculate the Chargeable Freight for Courier / Parcel shipments.